cesarenaldi/iniettore/packages/iniettore/README.md

 # `iniettore`

-Iniettore is a minimalistic Dependency Injection container.
+Iniettore is a minimalistic Dependency Injection Container for JavaScript applications.

+It's platform agnostic so it can be used on many platform running JS (e.g. Node.js, browsers, React Native).

 **BREAKING CHANGES**
-Iniettore v4 is a complete rewrite which comes with a new APIs.
-See [migration](../../migrating.md) guide.
+Iniettore v4 is a complete rewrite which comes with a brand new minimalistic interface.
+See [migration guide](../../migrating.md).

 ## Install